 Agricultural Preservation Advisory Board

-A five member Agricultural Preservation Advisory Board assists in the administration of the various County preservation programs.
-Board members provide recommendations to the Department of Planning and Zoning regarding easement purchases and other actions on eased properties.
-The Board holds open monthly meetings as posted on the county website.
+A five-member Agricultural Preservation Advisory Board assists in the administration of the various County preservation programs.
+Board members provide recommendations to the Department of Planning and Zoning regarding easement purchases and other actions on properties.
+The board holds open monthly meetings as posted on the county website.